Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 02/06/2017
 ----------

-> Successfully trained the CNN using images of RBCs - training accuracy ~ 0.55 (poor).
+> Successfully trained the CNN using images of RBCs.

 > Manually classified ~ 8000 cells.